-Most skaters where shorts, leggings or tights, socks, and t-shirts or some combination thereof.
+Most skaters wear shorts, leggings or tights, socks, and t-shirts or some combination thereof.
 Jeans are strongly discouraged.

 Where can I get my gear?

 Here are some of our favorite online vendors: They can also help you make the right choices on gear, such as sizing, so don’t be afraid to ask the questions!
-Low Price Skates
+Sin City Skates

 When you go online to look for them, there should be some sizing information available somewhere on the website.
 For example, the following is sizing info for Pro-Tech pads: